likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario3/03-RadosGW_Multisite_Configuration.md

 ```

-Update the period, we are now updating the period for our multisite configuration with the information of the new secondary zone we just created, once the period is updated, Master Zone DC1 will know it has a seconday zone DC2 that needs to be in sync:
+Update the period, we are now updating the period for our multi-site configuration with the information of the new secondary zone we just created, once the period is updated, master zone DC1 will know it has a secondary zone DC2 that needs to be in sync:
 ```
 radosgw-admin --cluster dc2 period update --commit 2019-04-19 09:29:22.594724 7f9558376e00  1 Cannot find zone id=bf4a5715-8561-4b19-ba01-a2a7ed7b4668 (name=dc2), switching to local zonegroup configuration